jonufele/WaterCooler-Chat/README.txt

                        RELEVANT NOTES
 ============================================================================

-  - The master moderator status will be given to the first user that joins the chat with a password.
+  - Master moderator status will be given to the first user that joins the chat with a password.

-  - The action of hiding a message from the chat takes immediate effect on the other online users, while the unhide action only takes effect on user's next visit to the room.
+  - Hiding a message from the chat takes immediate effect on the other online users, while the unhide action only takes effect on user's next visit to the room.

-  - It is not recommended to disable the anti spam restriction, for two reasons: the spam (duh), and the possibility of generating non unique message ids which can harm the hide/unhide feature.
+  - Disabling the anti spam restrction is not recommended for two reasons: the spam (duh!), and the possibility of generating non unique message ids which can harm the hide/unhide feature.

-  - To remove the copyright note, you must make a donation to the project.
+  - To remove the copyright note, you must make a donation to the project  (TODO: donation link/URL).

   - It is recommended to rename the data directory (or move it outside the web root) to ensure user's privacy. (don't forget to rename on settings.php as well)